kerrishotts/cordova-plugin-ios-launch-screen/README.md

 |      iPad      |      4:3     | 2048 x 2732 | 2732 x 2048 |
 |   iPad Minis   |      4:3     | 2048 x 2732 | 2732 x 2048 |
 | 12.9" iPad Pro |      4:3     | 2048 x 2732 | 2732 x 2048 |

+### Multi-image workflows

+There are only two devices that you can reliably target at the time of this writing: the "+" version of the iPhone 6 and 6s family.
+As such, you can re-use the launch images you've probably already designed.
+Note that this could always change in the future.

+For the remaining images, you will always be rendering in an environment that crops some portion of the image.
+As such, you still must be careful to stay within safe areas emanating from the center of the image.
+You can follow the _single-image workflow_ to create the `@2x~universal~anyany` version, and then use that version to adjust as needed for the `@2x~universal~comany` version.

+The `@2x~univesal~comcom` version is used only by iPhones in landscape mode (excluding the "+" models).
+As such, you should be able to use the image you've likely already created for the iPhone6/6s, with the understanding that smaller phones would crop the sides by a small degree.

 ## Caveats